dherges/dherges.github.io/content/quadblog/posts/03-frame-assembly.md

 The other dude [has some tips'n'tricks in store][3].
 First, don't use hot-melt adhesive.
 Lacqure protects the soldering points and will not melt if the circuit heatens up.
 Second, it's not a bad thing to put some foam on the underside of the wings so that the ESCs are protected from vibrations.
+I decided to do both things.

+--> TODO: put a photo here

 A good friend of mine gave me another idea: to reduce electric interference it's good to have the ESC cables on each side of the wings.